bwarren2/voting_2016/slides/content/slides-1.0/ohio.md

 {{<localplotly "OH/grouping.html" 600 600>}}

 In the aggregate, Republican voting was slightly up, but Democratic voting cratered in 2016 compared to 2012.
-If Trump had at all approximated Romney, he would have won the state because Democrat votes disappeared.
+So many Democratic voters failed to turn out that Trump only had to do as well as Romney to win.
+He did better than Romney.
 Circumstantially, it is plausible that Trump flipped Obama voters in coal country.
 Overall, Clinton lost the state more than Trump won it because of her diminished vote counts in the Cleveland region (which dwarfed GOP gains there).

 ### Ohio Support Change vs Education and Whiteness, with Support Change from <80% White Counties in the US

 {{<localplotly "OH/compare_scatter.html" 600 600>}}

 Toggle these series ^ to see the datasets independently.
+Red dots are coal counties, orange are coal-adjascent, other are neither.

 Some things to note: